ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 - Comment OUT the 'onnx_file' in the PROPERTY section
 - UNCOMMENT the 'model-engine-file' in the PROPERTY section

-### 8. Run the pipeline and saved the video onto windows machine
+### 8. Run the pipeline and save the video onto the  windows machine

 ```bash
 deepstream-app -c /opt/nvidia/deepstream/deepstream-7.1/pipeline.txt